fort-vault/fortvault-documentation/MPC_HIGH_LEVEL_DESCRIPTION.md

 - Bitcoin support may be limited to native BTC depending on deployment scope.
 - Bitcoin transfer validation supports a constrained transaction shape and should be reviewed carefully against expected production BTC flows.
 - The policy layer is partly enforced in MPC code and partly represented in smart contracts/off-chain services.
 Auditors should review both layers together.
+- Transfer authorization is intentionally checked in multiple layers.
+Backend, processing, and MPC must keep EIP-712 field construction, domain rules, token normalization, and policy-token hashing aligned.
+- MPC-side transfer authorization returns generic API errors to callers while detailed rejection reasons are logged by the MPC node.
+Operational monitoring should include MPC logs for audit and incident analysis.
-- Address attestation proves that an MPC node set attested a generated address context.
+- Address attestation proves that an MPC node set attested a derived public key and wallet context.
 It is not a replacement for transaction authorization, transaction validation, or threshold transaction signing.
 - Runtime security depends on deployment isolation, secret management, and network ACLs in addition to source-code controls.

 ## Relevant Source Areas